mcrowe/soulmate.js/README.markdown

 * **Well tested:** Ridiculous spec coverage using Jasmine.
 * **Clean markup:** Renders a clean and semantic markup structure that is easy to style.
 * **Speed:** Minimizes requests by maintaining a list of queries with no suggestions.
 No additional requests are made when a user keeps typing on an empty query.
-* **Cross-domain compatible:** Uses jsonp to accommodate backends on separate domain (which is a good practice since it allows the auto-suggest system can get overwhelmed without affecting the main site).
+* **Cross-domain compatible:** Uses jsonp to accommodate backends on separate domain (which is a good practice since it allows the auto-suggest system to get overwhelmed without affecting the main site).
 * **Customizable behaviour:** Customized rendering of suggestions through a callback that provides all stored data for that suggestion.
 Customized suggestion selection behaviour through a callback.
 * **Adaptable:** A modular, object-oriented design, that is meant to be very easy to adapt and modify.